We may receive compensation when you click on links to products from our partners.

 At some point in your career, you can start to think that going freelance with your consultancy might be a nice idea.
-Whether it’s something you’ve considered thoroughly, or have just come up with, the life of a freelancer can be quite tempting.
+Whether it’s something you’ve considered thoroughly or have just come up with, the life of a freelancer can be quite tempting.
 Not only are you free to choose your clients and your rates, but your working hours too.
-Sometimes it’s that levels of flexibility that draw people in.
+Sometimes it’s that level of flexibility that draws people in.

 Do You Have What It Takes?